Semiclassical theory for the orbital magnetic moment of superconducting quasiparticles: Introduction

 Motivated by this theoretical gap, we provide a derivation of the orbital magnetic moment of Bogoliubov quasiparticles with a semiclassical approach.
 For this purpose we construct a quasiparticle wavepacket with the eigenstates of the BdG Hamiltonian, and calculate the gradient correction to the energy of the wavepacket with respect to the magnetic field.
 Following the protocol for treating Bloch electrons~\citep{PRB1996Chang_electronOMM,PRB1999Sundaram_semiclassical,RMP2010Xiao_BerryPhase}, we define the coefficient of the energy correction with respect to a homogeneous magnetic field as the orbital magnetic moment of the quasiparticle, and find that its expression is not a simple generalization of the formula from Bloch bands to BdG bands.
 We further verify the semiclassical result with a linear response approach.
 We implement the formula to study a toy model with a chiral $p$-wave pairing, and find that the chiral pairing alone is unable to produce nonzero orbital magnetic moment, which is in sharp contrast to the Berry curvatures~\cite{PRL2021Wang_semiSC,Arxiv2024liao_semiSC}.
 We show that the orbital magnetic moment can modulate the energy spectrum and the local density of states.
 Also, it can induce an orbital Nernst effect in superconductors.
 We study a honeycomb lattice with chiral $d$-wave pairing, and calculate the momentum-space distribution of orbital magnetic moment and the induced spectroscopic and transport responses.

 The paper is organized as follows.
 In Sec.~\ref{sec:Theory}, we derive the expression for the orbital magnetic moment of the superconducting quasiparticle in the semiclassical framework.
 In Sec.~\ref{sec:Quantum}, we verify the semiclassical result with a linear response approach.
 In Sec.~\ref{sec:AngularMomentum}, we compare the orbital magnetic moment with the orbital angular momentum.
 In Sec.~\ref{sec:PhysicalProperties}, we calculate the physical responses induced by the orbital magnetic moment.
 In Sec.~\ref{sec:ModelCalculation}, we present numerical studies of a tight-binding model with chiral $d$-wave superconducting gap.
+In Sec.~\ref{sec:Conclusion}, we give a summary.
+Details of the semiclassical derivation are given in the Appendix.